nautobot/nautobot/nautobot/docs/models/extras/customfield.md

     ...
 ```

-!!! warning
+!!! info
-    In all Nautobot 1.x versions, each custom field's `name` is used as the key under `custom_fields` in the REST API.
-In a future release, the `name` field will be removed and custom field data will be accessible via its `slug` instead.
+    In REST API versions 1.3 and earlier, each custom field's `name` is used as the key under `custom_fields` in the REST API.
+As part of the planned future transition to removing the `name` attribute entirely from custom fields, when REST API version 1.4 or later is requested, the `custom_fields` data in the REST API is instead indexed by custom field `slug`.

+    Refer to the documentation on [REST API versioning](../../rest-api/overview.md#versioning) for more information about REST API versioning and how to request a specific version of the REST API.

-To set or change these values, simply include nested JSON data.
-For example:
+To set or change custom field values, simply include nested JSON data in your REST API POST, PATCH, or PUT request.
+Unchanged fields may be omitted from the data.
+For example, the below would set a value for the `deployed` custom field but would leave the `site_code` value unchanged:

 ```json
 {